stevermeister/ngx-cookie-service/README.md

 **Important:** For security reasons, it is not possible to define cookies for other domains.
 Browsers do not allow this.
 Read [this](https://stackoverflow.com/a/1063760) and [this](https://stackoverflow.com/a/17777005/1007003) StackOverflow answer for a more in-depth explanation.

+**Important:** Browsers do not accept cookies flagged sameSite = 'None' if secure flag isn't set as well.
+CookieService will override the secure flag to true if sameSite='None'.

 ## delete( name: string, path?: string, domain?: string ): void;

 ```typescript